-Lana has launched in Latin America to be the one-stop shop for gig workers financial needs – TechCrunch
+Lana has launched in Latin America to be the one-stop shop for gig workers’ financial needs – TechCrunch

 “We want to become that account in which they receive funds,” he said.
 “We are still iterating the value proposition to gig economy companies.”

-Working with companies like Cabify, and other, undisclosed companies, Lana has plans to roll out in Mexico, Chile, Peru, and eventually Colombia and Argentina.
+Working with companies like Cabify, and other, undisclosed companies, Lana has plans to roll out in Mexico, Chile, Peru and, eventually, Colombia and Argentina.

 Eventually, Lana hopes to move beyond basic banking services like deposits and payments and into credit services.
-Already hundreds of customers are using the company’s service, through the distribution partnership with Cabify, which ran the initial pilot to determine the viability of the company’s offering.
+Already hundreds of customers are using the company’s service through the distribution partnership with Cabify, which ran the initial pilot to determine the viability of the company’s offering.

 “The idea of creating Lana was initially tested as an internal project at Cabify,” Muniz wrote in an email.
 “Soon Cabify and some potential investors saw that Lana could have a greater impact as an independent company, being able to serve gig economy workers from any industry and decided to start over a new entrepreneurial project.”